elliot-nelson/rush-roku-example/README.md

    - fix: patched in pnpmfile for now
  - `bsconfig.json` extending base file seems to bake real path of `rootDir` at read time
    - fix: override `rootDir` in each app's bsconfig for now
+ - I don't think there is a way to limit parallelism on only the "test" phase
+   - Since each unit test pass requires a device, some limit/gate would be necessary
+   - For now, disable parallelism at command level for bulk commands (command-line.json)